A man and a woman measure space for their new office

 Credit cards may help with some types of fraud

-A credit card can be a real asset while shopping.
-According to the Federal Trade Commission, the Fair Credit Billing Act protects credit card users from unauthorized charges if they notify their credit card company and it’s found that the purchases were fraudulent.
-Under this act, cardmembers will not be responsible for more than the first $50 of charges if the credit card issuer determines those transactions were unauthorized.
+The Fair Credit Billing Act protects credit card users from unauthorized charges.
+You need to notify your credit card company and their investigation needs to find that the purchases were fraudulent.
+Under this act, consumers aren’t responsible for more than the first $50 of charges if the credit card issuer finds fraud.

 Did you know?

-Discover cardmembers are never responsible for unauthorized purchases on their Discover card.2
+Discover has a $0 Fraud Liability Guarantee.
+You’re never responsible for unauthorized purchases on your Discover Card.2

 Credit cards let you earn rewards

-You can also earn while you spend with a credit card.
-Depending on the cash back rewards card, you can earn cash back when you spend on everyday purchases.
-For example, Discover credit cards include rewards like cash back or miles.
+Depending on the cash back rewards card, you can earn cash back on your everyday purchases.
+For example, Discover credit cards earn rewards on every purchase.
 Learn more about Discover rewards credit cards to find the best rewards card for you.

-Credit utilization is reported to credit bureaus once a month, which means that several months of responsible credit card usage can help you establish credit history.
-Credit of all forms can help you build good financial habits for the future, and a solid credit history can be an important tool to help you accomplish whatever goals you may have.
+Your lender reports your credit utilization once a month to the credit bureaus.
+You’ll need several months of responsible credit card usage to establish a credit history.
+Credit of all forms can not only help you build good financial habits for the future, but a solid credit history can be an important tool to help you accomplish whatever goals you may have.

 Next steps